OctopusDeploy/docs/docs/getting-started/setup-octopus-deploy.md

 ---
 title: Setup Octopus Deploy
-description: Learn how to start using Octopus Deploy self-hosted server or Octopus Cloud.
+description: Learn how to setup an instance Octopus Deploy self-hosted server or Octopus Cloud.
-position: 10
+position: 30
 ---

 Octopus deploy is available in two variants: